patternfly-java/patternfly-java/README.md

 PatternFly Java has **no JavaScript** dependencies.
 Everything necessary is included in the code base for both GWT and J2CL.
 However, Patternfly Java does **not** come with **stylesheets**.
 You are expected to include or bundle the necessary stylesheets yourself.
 Take a look at the PatternFly [getting started guide](https://www.patternfly.org/get-started/develop#htmlcss) for more information.

-You can also take a look at the code of the [showcase](https://github.com/patternfly-java/patternfly-java/tree/main/showcase#readme) for [GWT](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/gwt) and [J2CL](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/j2cl) to see how to setup and use PatternFly Java.
+You can also take a look at the code of the [showcase](https://github.com/patternfly-java/patternfly-java/tree/main/showcase#readme) for [GWT](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/gwt) and [J2CL](https://github.com/patternfly-java/patternfly-java/tree/main/showcase/j2cl) to see how to set up and use PatternFly Java.

 # Modules